asetyaev/nsxv_plugin/doc/test/source/test_suite_failover.rst

     1. Log in to Fuel with preinstalled plugin and deployed enviroment.
     2. Log in to Horizon.
-    3. Launch instance VM_1 with image TestVM-VMDK and flavor m1.tiny.
+    3. Launch vcenter instance VM_1 with image TestVM-VMDK and flavor m1.tiny.
-    4. Launch instance VM_2  with image TestVM-VMDK and flavor m1.tiny.
+    4. Launch vcenter instance VM_2 with image TestVM-VMDK and flavor m1.tiny.
     5. Check connection between VMs, send ping from VM_1 to VM_2 and vice verse.
     6. Reboot vcenter::